Shayros/Developing-hypotheses/README.md

 # Using web-based software to interprate data

--Looking at correlations in Igenuity Pathway Analaysis.
+-Looking at correlations in Ingenuity Pathway Analaysis.

 # Assesing possible implications to your hypothesis